Cartoon style image of J.J. Thomson and his cathode ray tubes

 Democritus' atomic theory was based on reasoning, logic and thinking.
 Democritus argued that if you cut a substance in half then each of the two halves had the same properties as the original whole substance.
 He then suggested that if you kept cutting the substance into smaller and smaller pieces you would eventually arrive at an infinitesimally small piece that could not be cut any further.
 He called these small infinitesimally small pieces of matter atomos or atoms.

-Democritus' ideas for the existence of atomos or atoms are based on the idea that it is impossible to keep dividing matter infinitely, eventually you will end up at a atom which he believed could not be cut or divided any further.
+Democritus' ideas for the existence of atomos or atoms are based on the idea that it is impossible to keep dividing matter infinitely, eventually you will end up at an atom which he believed could not be cut or divided any further.
 He also suggested that the atoms present in different substances were also different from each other and this gave different materials their different properties and textures.
 Unfortunately Democritus' ideas were not widely accepted or believed at the time.

 Dalton's atomic theory